Adam Namm

-Adam E. Namm (born 1963) was appointed the Executive Secretary of the Inter-American Drug Abuse Control Commission (CICAD) of the Organization of American States (OAS) on December 1, 2016, following a 30-year career in the U.S. diplomatic service, including serving as U.S. Ambassador to Ecuador from 2012 to 2015.
+Adam E. Namm (born 1963) is a former career American Diplomat who served as U.S. Ambassador to Ecuador from 2012 to 2015 and before that as Director of the State Department's Bureau of Overseas Buildings Operations.
+Before retiring from the U.S. Foreign Service in 2016, Namm served as Director of the State Department's Office of Management Policy, Rightsizing, and Innovation.
+After retirement from the State Department, Namm was Executive Secretary of the Inter-American Drug Abuse Control Commission (CICAD) of the Organization of American States (OAS) from 2016 to 2025.

 Education and early career

 A native of White Plains, New York, Namm graduated from Phillips Academy (high school) in 1981, holds an A.B. magna cum laude in International Relations from Brown University, and an M.S. in National Security Strategy from the National War College.
 He spent his junior year of college studying in Paris, France with IES Abroad.
 He speaks Spanish and French.
 Before entering the U.S. Foreign Service, Namm worked as a marketing consultant in the field of fiberoptics.

 Diplomatic career

 Namm entered the U.S. Foreign Service in 1987 and served tours in Santo Domingo, Dominican Republic, Dhahran, Saudi Arabia, Bogota, Colombia, and Islamabad, Pakistan, as well as in various domestic assignments.
-As the Director of OBO in Washington, D.C., he managed an annual budget of more than $2 billion and oversaw the opening of 24 U.S. diplomatic facilities.
+As the Director of the Bureau of Overseas Buildings Operations (OBO) in Washington, D.C., he managed an annual budget of more than $2 billion and oversaw the opening of 24 U.S. diplomatic facilities.